ktr-hubrt/MPN/README.md

 Run 'python Train_meta.py' to train a model with MPU model.

 # Meta-learning Anomaly Detection Model Testing
-Run 'python Test_meta.py' to train a model with MPU model.
+Run 'python Test_meta.py' to test a model with MPU model.

 If you find this work helpful, please cite:
 ```